DavidWells/serverless-workshop/lessons-code-complete/events/dynamodb-streams/README.md

     See the completed code if in `lessons-code-complete` directory

-8. Add a `handleStream` function triggered by a dynamo Stream http://bit.ly/2mhkJne in `serverless.yml`
+8. In `serverless.yml`, add a `handleStream` function triggered by a dynamo Stream.
+[See stream docs](http://bit.ly/2mhkJne)

 9. **Deploy the service again.**

-    Now you have configured you configured your stream and set the correct permissions for your functions to listen to dynamo changes, lets redeploy
+    Now you have configured you configured your stream and set the correct permissions for your functions to listen to dynamo changes, it is time to redeploy

     Open your terminal and run the following command: